 Heidi Schlumpf (Alicia Motz Wiechert)

-Before joining NCR, she served as managing editor of U.S. Catholic magazine and as a reporter at Chicago's archdiocesan newspaper and secular newspapers in California and Wisconsin.
+Schlumpf brings more than three decades of journalism experience to the job, having previously served as managing editor of U.S. Catholic magazine and as a reporter at Chicago's archdiocesan newspaper and secular newspapers in California and Wisconsin.
 Her work has been published by CNN Opinion, Sojourners and Huffington Post.
 She taught journalism as an associate professor of communication at Aurora University in Illinois.

 A graduate of the University of Notre Dame, she also earned a master's of theological studies from Garrett Evangelical Theological Seminary at Northwestern University, where she studied with feminist theologian Rosemary Radford Ruether.